Exercise #2: pKₐ Calculation

 Why are the leading factors that contribute to these calculated pKₐ values?

-To analyze the ionization factors of an ionizable residue at it’s mid point, we can use the Mean-field energy (MFE) tool:
+To analyze the ionization factors of an ionizable residue at it’s midpoint with a pairwise energy cutoff of 0.1, we can use the Mean-field energy (MFE) tool:

 mfe.py ASP-A0052_ -c 0.1

-To analyze the ionization factors of this residue with a pH 7 and pairwise cutoff 0.1:
+To analyze the ionization factors of this residue at pH 7 with a pairwise energy cutoff of 0.1:

 mfe.py ASP-A0052_ -p 7 -c 0.1

-- The -c option is to set the energy minimum cutoff
+- The -c flag is to set the minimum pairwise energy cutoff.
+Thus only terms >cutoff will be outputted.

 To learn more about how pKa’s shift, see the mean field energy tutorial!